 Reporting

-All vendors must honestly report daily sales to the Market Manager or designee.
+All vendors must honestly report daily sales by vendor category to the Market Manager or designee.
 A reporting form will be given to each vendor to be completed and returned at the end of each market day.

 Electricity

 OVFM cannot guarantee electricity to its vendors.
 All electrical equipment must be pre-approved by the Market Manager.
 Vendors requiring electric power are responsible for providing their own outdoor extension cords and mats to cover any and all portions of the cord that lie on any surface utilized by market customers.